WycliffeAssociates/btt-recorder-docs/docs/appendices.rst

 Translator Handouts
 -----
 Use these files to give to the oral language translators to help them remember the steps.
+Click on the link to download the file to your device.

 `Recording with Source Audio v1.4 <https://github.com/WycliffeAssociates/btt-recorder-docs/raw/master/appendix/BTTRecorder_Recording_with_Source_Audio_1.4.pdf>`_